 We shall analyse the overall structure of these two themes as they are developed in our texts, and engage in close readings of selected passages.

 Thus the overall ambition of the course is to consider the instability of identity in Victorian literature.

-- 1. The Strange Case of Dr Jekyll and Mr Hyde, Robert Louis Stevenson.
-Recommended edition: Penguin Classics, 2003. - 2.
-Carmilla, Sheridan Le Fanu.
-Recommended edition: Lanternfish Press, 2019.
-Otherwise Carmilla: A Pomegranate Vintage Vampire Edition, 2012 is perfectly acceptable. - 3.
+- 1. Oscar Wilde, The Picture of Dorian Gray, Penguin Classics (please use this edition) - 2.
+James Hogg, The Private Memoirs & Confessions of a Justified Sinner, Recommended edition: Oxford World's Classics, 2010. - 3.
 "William Wilson" and other short stories from The Murders in the Rue Morgue and other tales, Edgar Allen Poe.
 Recommended edition: Penguin English Library, 2012.